envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/routing-outside-kubernetes.md

 ---
-title: "Routing outside Kubernetes"
+title: Routing outside Kubernetes
 ---

 Routing to endpoints outside the Kubernetes cluster where Envoy Gateway and its corresponding Envoy Proxy fleet is running is a common use.
-This can be achieved by defining FQDN addresses in a [EndpointSlice][].
+This can be achieved by defining FQDN addresses in a [EndpointSlice](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/).

 ## Installation

 Follow the steps from the [Quickstart](../quickstart) guide to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Configuration